-- (b) the conditions subject to which the transhipment of all or any goods under sub-section (3) of section 54, the transportation of all or any goods under section 56 and the removal of warehoused goods from one warehouse to another under section 67 may be allowed without payment of duty; - (c) the conditions subject to which any manufacturing process or other operations may be carried on in a warehouse under section 65. - 15 158.
-(1) All rules and regulations made under this Act shall be Provisions with respect to rules
+- (2) In particular and without prejudice to the generality of the foregoing power, such regulations may provide for all or any of the following matters, namely: - (a) the form of a bill of entry, shipping bill, bill of export, import manifest, import report, export manifest, export report bill of transhipment, boat note and bill of coastal goods; - (b) the conditions subject to which the transhipment of all or any goods under sub-section (3) of section 54, the transportation of all or any goods under section 56 and the removal of warehoused goods from one warehouse to another under section 67 may be allowed without payment of duty; - (c) the conditions subject to which any manufacturing process or other operations may be carried on in a warehouse under section 65. - 158.
+(1) All rules and regulations made under this Act shall be Provisions published in the Official Gazette.

+with respect

-(2) Any rule or regulation which the Central Government or the circumstance of the ci - (2) Any rule or regulation which the Central Government or the tions.
-Board is empowered to make under this Act may provide- - (i) for the levy of fees in respect of applications, amendment of documents, furnishing of duplicates of documents, issue of certificates, and supply of statistics, and for rendering of any services by officers of customs under this Act; - (ii) that any person who contravenes any provision of a rule or regulation or abets such contravention or any person who fails to comply with any provision of a rule or regulation with which it was his duty to comply, shall be liable,- - (a) in the case of contravention or failure to comply with a rule, to a penalty which may extend to five hundred rupees; - 30 (b) in the case of contravention or failure to comply with a regulation, to a penalty which may extend to two hundred rupees. - 159.
-Every rule made under this Act and every notification issued Rules and under sections 11, 14, 25, 43, 66, 69, 70, 74, 75, 76, 98, 101 and 123 shall fications to be laid as soon as may be after it is made or issued before each House of Parliament while it is in session for a total period of thirty days liament. which may be comprised in one session or in two successive sessions, and if, before the expiry of the session in which it is so laid or the session immediately following, both Houses agree in making any 40 modification in the rule or notification or both Houses agree that the rule should not be made or the notification should not be issued, the rule or notification shall thereafter have effect only in such modified form or be of no effect, as the case may be; so, however, that any such modification or annulment shall be without prejudice to the validity of anything previously done under that rule or notification.
+- (2) Any rule or regulation which the Central Government or the and regulations.
+Board is empowered to make under this Act may provide- - (i) for the levy of fees in respect of applications, amendment of documents, furnishing of duplicates of documents, certificates, and supply of statistics, and for rendering of any services by officers of customs under this Act; - (ii) that any person who contravenes any provision of a rule or regulation or abets such contravention or any person who fails to comply with any provision of a rule or regulation with which it was his duty to comply, shall be liable,- - (a) in the case of contravention or failure to comply with a rule, to a penalty which may extend to five hundred rupees: - (b) in the case of contravention or failure to comply with a regulation, to a penalty which may extend to two hundred rupees,

+159. Every rule made under this Act and every notification issued Rules and under sections 11, 14, 25, 43, 66, 69, 70, 74, 75, 76, 98, 101 and 123 shall fications to be laid as soon as may be after it is made or issued before each House be laid of Parliament while it is in session for a total period of thirty days liament. which may be comprised in one session or in two successive sessions, and if, before the expiry of the session in which it is so laid or the session immediately following, both Houses agree in making any modification in the rule or notification or both Houses agree that the rule should not be made or the notification should not be issued. the rule or notification shall thereafter have effect only in modified form or be of no effect, as the case may be; so, however, that any such modification or annulment shall be without prejudice to the validity of anything previously done under that rule or notification.